FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/restconf/readme.md

 }
 ```

 Callbacks must be configured before use.
-For more details go [here](https://docs.frinx.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/#callbacks).
+For more details, refer to our [User guide](https://docs.frinx.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/#callbacks).